Steve Winwood pays tribute to the late Spencer Davis

 Davis, who formed The Spencer Davis Group in Birmingham in 1963 and recruited Winwood on organ and lead vocals, passed away in hospital on Monday (October 19) while he was being treated for pneumonia.

-Speaking to Rolling Stone, Winwood recalled meeting Davis for the first time when he was 13 and Davis was 22.
+In a statement posted on his website, Winwood recalled meeting Davis for the first time when he was 13 and Davis was 22.

 “I was playing a show at Birmingham University with my brother and his band.
 Spencer, who was a student at Birmingham, was playing with a small group of musicians.
 We met, and the seeds of The Spencer Davis Group were sown.”